Robinson Treaties: Robinson Huron Treaty

 The Schedule of Reservations created as a result of the Robinson Huron Treaty and signed by the subscribing Chiefs and Principal Men are as follows:

 Reserve size

 The First Nations signatories of this treaty were unfamiliar with the unit of the mile, and assumed it was the size of a league.
 The treaty gave each band a reserve of 16 square miles, which was much smaller than what the signatories expected.
 As soon as the error was noticed, the first nations notified the Crown of the issue, and surveyors corrected the problem except for a few reserves, such as the Gull Bay First Nation, considered too far and too remote.
 The Gull Bay First Nation filed a claim with the government of Canada on the issue of the size of their reserve in 2016.

+Supreme Court Ruling

+On July 26, 2024, the Supreme Court of Canada issued a unanimous decision regarding the Robinson Treaties.
+The court ruled that for the past 150 years, the governments of Ontario and Canada had made a "mockery" of their treaty obligations to the Anishinaabe of the upper Great Lakes.

+The ruling focused on the ongoing failure to increase the annual per-head resource extraction revenues since 1875 for the residents of two First Nations groups.
+The court stated that this failure has undermined the honour of the Crown.

+Key points from the ruling include: